School of Law Legal Clinics

 Potential clients who may be interested in the services that the law school legal clinics offer should read the Frequently Asked Questions for Prospective Clinic Clients.

 The Criminal Practice Clinic represents clients charged with misdemeanor and simply felony charges primarily in Washington County.
-Students handle all aspects of client representation, including interviewing and counseling, fact investigation and discovery, negotiation, and court appearances.

 The Clinic provides opportunities for students preparing for a career in immigration law or general practice to develop skills that are critical the successful practice of law through experiential learning.
-It also serves the community by providing pro bono representation to area individuals who are in need of legal assistance in immigration matters.